WTIC-TV: Tribune ownership

 During Tribune's ownership, WTIC-TV was among the last stations in a top-30 media market to begin broadcasting in digital, requiring an extension from the FCC because it could not meet a 2002 deadline for major network affiliates.
 This was because the FCC had originally assigned very high frequency (VHF) channel 5, to which WNYW in New York objected; the original digital facility was a low-power operation on UHF channel 31 under special temporary authority.
-WTIC-TV shut down its analog signal, over UHF channel 61, on June 12, 2009, as part of the federally mandated transition from analog to digital television; the station continued to broadcast digitally on channel 31, using virtual channel 61.
+WTIC-TV shut down its analog signal, over UHF channel 61, on June 12, 2009, as part of the digital television transition; the station continued to broadcast digitally on channel 31, using virtual channel 61.
 The station later relocated its signal from channel 31 to channel 34 on August 2, 2019, as a result of the 2016 United States wireless spectrum auction.

 Tribune announced plans to spin off its publishing division into a separate company in 2013; once the split was finalized the next year, WTIC-TV and WCCT-TV remained with the Tribune Company (which retained all non-publishing assets, including the broadcasting, digital media and Media Services units), while its newspapers (including the Courant) became part of the similarly named Tribune Publishing Company.
 Despite the split, the stations remained in the Courant building.

 In 2017, Sinclair Broadcast Group announced it had agreed to purchase Tribune Media for $3.9 billion.
 The transaction was nullified on August 9, 2018, when Tribune Media terminated the Sinclair deal and filed a breach of contract lawsuit; this followed a public rejection of the merger by FCC chairman Ajit Pai and the commission voting to put the transactions up for a formal hearing.

-Tegna ownership
+Tegna and Nexstar ownership

 In the wake of the collapse of the Sinclair deal, Tribune agreed to sell itself to Nexstar Media Group for $6.4 billion.
 Nexstar already owned two stations in Connecticut—New Haven-based ABC affiliate WTNH and WCTX—requiring that it divest either the New Haven stations or WTIC-TV and WCCT-TV.
 On March 20, 2019, Tegna Inc. announced it would enter the state and purchase WTIC-TV and WCCT-TV from Nexstar upon consummation of the merger as part of the company's sale of nineteen Nexstar- and Tribune-operated stations to Tegna and the E. W. Scripps Company in separate deals worth $1.32 billion.
 The sale was completed on September 19, 2019.

+Nexstar acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+As part of the transaction, Nexstar committed to the divestiture of WCTX within two years, along with five other stations, mostly in markets where the two companies combined held four TV station licenses.